 Location: Center of forehead between eyebrows

 Meaning: In a general sense, the third-eye chakra is connected to subconscious knowledge and sensory perception, says Singh.
 "Purple is a very mystical and magical color that represents wisdom," Schieffelin says.
-"The third eye is all about connecting to your intuition and inner vision.
-Having a clear and open third-eye chakra can help you to see the world in a whole new way."
+"The third eye is all about connecting to your intuition and inner vision."
+When you learn how to open your third eye, you'll see the world in a whole new way.

 To help unleash this higher intellect, consider wearing the color of the chakra, practicing Kundalini yoga, seeking out sound healing (or conducting a sound bath at home), or adding frankincense essential oil to a diffuser or your next regular bath.